 Now that you’ve successfully gone through the introductory phase, you might want to ask some more conversational questions.
 Here are some common starter questions to get you going.

-Invite a friend to join you and your crew by asking them “Do you want to go out with us tonight?”
-Replace nous (us) with moi (me) and you can ask someone out on a date, either romantic or platonic.
+When asking the question, replace nous (us) with moi (me) and you can ask someone out on a date, either romantic or platonic.

 A sample response would be: